 the critical paths (2024), set within a corridor-like structure and inspired by research conducted by the Estonian Biobank, features LED screens displaying a vast flow of genomic data.
 Visitors can walk through this stream of human history, from the dawn of time, creating a sublime experience.
 “Through art created using Estonian biodata and a piece created with the Estonian Philharmonic Chamber Choir, Ikeda demonstrates what Estonia excels at: the fusion of science and culture,” states Kertu Saks, director of ENM.
 “We are excited to host these groundbreaking works at the ENM, which we believe will attract significant international interest.”

 In addition to the new works, Ikeda will also present his installation data-verse 1/2/3 (2019–2020), which has been internationally acclaimed for its ability to present data in a novel and creative way.
 The “data-verse” series highlights the vastness and complexity of data, transforming scientific and numerical concepts into artistic experiences.
-This work has previously been exhibited in leading cultural institutions around the world, including the Centre Pompidou in Paris and the Shed Gallery in New York.
+This work has previously been exhibited in leading cultural institutions around the world, including 180 The Strand in London and Copenhagen Contemporary in Copenhagen.

 Ryoji Ikeda’s solo exhibition, part of the main program of Tartu 2024 European Capital of Culture, will be on display at the Estonian National Museum from November 2 until March 2, 2025.
 The exhibition invites all art and science enthusiasts to experience something extraordinary, offering a chance to immerse themselves in Ikeda’s unique world.